 While the basic idea of democracy is generally understood, to set the stage for this reflective article, it is useful to highlight some of its key aspects.
 The foundation of all democratic experiments center around freedom, equality, and justice for citizens.
 These freedoms include the ability to make informed choices and provide input in economic, social, and political arrangements that impact citizens individually and collectively.
 Democratic constitutional arrangements bestow power to citizens and are meant to serve their interests through a variety of institutional mechanisms.
 These mechanisms include the authority given to the executive, the legislative, and the judiciary branches of governance.
 Democratic systems also rest on commitments to pluralism, compromise, and responsibility in crucial and important ways.
 I believe these commitments provide a humanistic glue that determines the health and sustainability of democracies.

 Towards the end of the 20th century, it appeared that the world had made important progress in advancing the democratic experiment.
 This progress led the political scientist Francis Fukuyama to announce The End of History, concluding that liberal democracy has prevailed.
 However, in this first quarter of the 21st century, the democratic experiment is facing several existential challenges around the world.
 These challenges include increasing citizens’ distrust in democratic institutions, leaders acting irresponsibly, over-sized influence of corporate interests, and liberal democracy’s unfulfilled promise of socioeconomic equity.
 How did we get here?
-Obviously, much has been written about the state of democracy recently, in the U.S. and elsewhere, and fierce debates continue as an estimated 4 billion people go to the polls during 2024.
+Obviously, much has been written about the state of democracy recently, in the U.S. and elsewhere, and fierce debates continue as an estimated four billion people go to the polls during 2024.
 My purpose here is in not to offer a comprehensive analysis or solutions to the major threats to the democratic experiment.
 Instead, I offer some reflections on two dynamics that contribute to democratic deterioration—especially its pluralistic grounding, and a potential pathway that may help with some of the challenges.

 The first dynamic is the distance that emerges (or is created) between citizens and democratic decision-making platforms, institutions, and leaders.
 In many countries, the over-professionalized political machinery, laced with billions of dollars of campaign and lobbying money, creates a distance between voters and decision-makers, especially at the state and federal levels.
 During the election season, especially in the United States, we continually see candidates scurrying around rural areas and inner cities with quick stops at diners and ice cream shops to shake hands and greet their constituents.
 But in terms of these candidates’ policy and legislative work, we see them stalemated across party lines both at the state houses and federal capitals.
 The constituents are quite removed from these dynamics except those with vested interests and powerful lobby machinery.
 In that sense, democracy can exist technically but can easily be hijacked or move away from its tenets of keeping citizens choice, freedom, and interests at the center.
 As we create more distance between the decision-making centers and ordinary citizens, democracy begins to face threats and societal discord, and distrust begins to surface.
 Glaring examples of this distrust are evident in the U.S. and the European Union.
 Consequently, the foundational elements of democratic systems namely freedom, service, trust, and pluralism, begin to erode.
 In the U.S. context, The Chicago Council on Global Affairs reports that 67% of Americans see its weakening democracy as a critical threat to the country.